kevinmatthes/fortran2018-conditional-memory/README.md

 used to automate the release generation.
 Scriv will compile the changelog on release after all version numbers were incremented by bump2version.

-Build artifacts are not going to be committed.
-This is ensured by the `.gitignore` this repository contains.
+Build artifacts are prevented from begin committed by the `.gitignore` this repository contains.
 It furthermore controls which files are going to be removed by `git clean`.
 Thus, it is the simplest solution to employ **Git** for the removal of build artifacts.

 <!----------------------------------------------------------------------------->